aws-samples/aws-appsync-presence-api/blogpost/Post.md

 * `disconnect` **mutation**: to be called when the player gracefully quits the game (and closes her connection)
 * `status` **query**: to retrieve the current status of one player

-There is one additionnal and more elaborate use case.
+There is one additional and more elaborate use case.
 The player can be disconnected from the backend for different reasons: client crashes, network interruptions, or even intentionnally to cheat.
 Still, we want other players to be informed of the disconnection even when the `disconnect` operation is not called.
 To do so, the game client sends regular signals to the backend, called `heartbeat`, and a threshold (or timeout) is set to consider if the player is still online or not.
 As game clients perform reconnection attempts when disconnected, it's important to carefully define both the heartbeat interval and the threshold to avoid the blinking player effect, whose status would switch quickly from connected to disconnected.

 Finally, we will have some **subscriptions** added to our API for players to receive notifications when another player's status changes.
 The `@aws_subscribe` annotation is specific to AWS AppSync and specify the mutations that will trigger the notification.
 The final schema of the AWS AppSync looks like this:
 ```graphql